fx5/usbdmx/README.txt

-usbdmx - Linux-Driver for usb-dmx-Interface from Digital Enlightment and FX5
+usbdmx - Linux-Driver for usb-dmx-Interface from Digital Enlightment and FX5.

-Should be more or less api-compatible with the original Windows-Driver.
 BSD-License.
+Should be more or less compatible with the original Windows-Drivers usbdmx.dll and (!) usbdmxsi.dll

 To use the interface without root-privileges:
 # cp 50-usbdmx.rules /etc/udev/rules.d/

-To use the non-static-version "usbdmx_example":
+To use the non-static-version "usbdmx_example" or "simple_example":
 $ LD_LIBRARY_PATH=. ./usbdmx_example
+$ LD_LIBRARY_PATH=. ./simple_example

 Copyright (c) 2011, Frank Sievertsen
-All rights reserved.

 Based upon hidapi Copyright (c) 2010 Alan Ott.